" "

 • “Can you walk me through the infection prevention practices?”

 For Healthcare Organizations: Being held accountable to these standards through Joint Commission surveys not only improves quality but protects patients and enhances trust.
+Continuing to provide patient and family advocacy resources to address patient concerns is core to robust quality programs.
+Working with TJC on complaints is an opportunity to gain further insights into opportunities to improve care and what solutions may have been successful in other organizations.

 The Power of Patient Tracers